cpp-linter/cpp-linter-action/README.md

 #### `lines-changed-only`

-- **Description**: Set this option to true to only analyze changes in the event's diff.
+- **Description**: This controls what part of the files are analyzed.
+The following values are accepted:
+  - false: All lines in a file are analyzed.
+  - true: All lines in the diff are analyzed (including unchanged lines but not subtractions).
+  - strict: Only lines in the diff that contain additions are analyzed.
-- Default: false
+- Default: false.

 #### `files-changed-only`